WheteThunger/CustomVendingSetup/README.md

 - Change stock settings by editing the note next to each item
 - Toggle whether the map marker is enabled by clicking on the broadcast icon (green = on, gray = off)
 - Toggle whether delivery drones can access the vending machine by clicking on the drone icon (green = on, gray = off)
-- Change the shop name by clicking on the bottom-right note and editing its contents (supports multiple lines)
+- Change the vending machine skin and shop name by clicking on the bottom-right note and editing its contents
 - Save the changes by clicking the "SAVE" button

-### Drone marketplace limitations
+### Limitations regarding the map and drone marketplaces

-- Skin overlays are not visible while viewing vending machines from a drone marketplace
+- Skin overlays are not visible while viewing vending machines on the map
-- Economics and Server Rewards currency cannot be used to purchase items from vending machines via drone marketplaces
+- Economics and Server Rewards currency cannot be used to purchase items via drone marketplaces
-- When buying Economics or Server Rewards currency from a vending machine via a drone marketplace, the player will receive the currency immediately (the drone will travel but not transport any items)
+- When selling items for Economics or Server Rewards currency via a drone marketplace, the player will receive the currency immediately (the drone will travel but not transport any items)

 ## Permissions